xuesongwang/Neural-Process-Family/README.md

    - `period`: samples from a GP with a periodic kernel: <br />  <img src="saved_fig/periodic-kernel-eq.png" width="200">

-In default, a tensorboard folder with timestamp will be created in `runs` to save training and validation losses.
+In default, a tensorboard folder  `runs` will be created in order to save training and validation losses.

 Every 1,000 epochs, the model will be validated using new 64 tasks and the best model will be stored in `saved_model`.

 We also save the plots of model predictions on a fixed sample data in order to record the training progress as welll as baseline comparisons (as shown in the gif).

 #### 2D datasets
 To train the models for on-the-grid datasets, run this command: